axone-protocol/docs/docs/whitepaper/introduction.md

 ### What is OKP4?

-OKP4 is a public PoS layer 1 blockchain built to enable applications based on distributed digital resources shared by participants (datasets, algorithms, storage, computation...).
-These shared digital resources constitute the Dataverse, an ever-expanding universe of resources that can interact with each other through custom ecosystems of shared rules.
+OKP4 is a public PoS layer 1 blockchain built for trust-minimized data sharing.

+OKP4 is an open interoperable smart contracts platform for highly customized rules, governance mechanisms and business models to align interests between participants and build useful distributed applications.

 Anyone can create custom ecosystems called [Data Spaces](https://gaia-x.eu/what-is-gaia-x/core-elements/data-spaces/).
 In each Data Space, people & companies can share data, algorithms, software, storage and computation according to Data Space's rules.

-OKP4 is an open interoperable smart contracts platform for highly customized rules, governance mechanisms and business models to align interests between participants and build useful distributed applications.
+The OKP4 protocol enables developers to build applications based on distributed digital resources shared by participants (datasets, algorithms, storage, computation...).
+These shared digital resources together constitute the Dataverse, an ever-expanding universe of resources that can interact with each other through custom ecosystems of shared rules.

 With OKP4, builders can find development kits, governance templates and easy-to-integrate applications to design their own applications and Data Spaces.
 Participants can provide any off-chain digital asset they want to make it findable, available and interoperable with other digital resources of the ecosystem.
 This on-chain coordination unlocks revolutionary possibilities to generate applications leveraging data and services from many businesses and individuals without any trusted third party accessing these digital resources.
 It enables new opportunities to generate value from data without exchanging it with other parties, thus bringing trust and incentives to share it and build new, better applications.

 OKP4 is designed to become the commons for builders, data providers, communities, businesses, data scientists & users to unlock tangible value creation through a new generation of web3 "real-life" use cases, way beyond Decentralized Finance.

 OKP4 is built using the Cosmos SDK and is fundamentally a multichain infrastructure project.
 Our core value proposition relies on interchain applications leveraging existing networks inside and outside of the Cosmos ecosystem, such as Akash, Juno, Osmosis, Cheqd, Stargaze, Filecoin, Arweave, Ethereum and many more...

+### What is a Data Space ?

+A Data Space is a digital common that makes data and services (algorithms, computing resources, etc.) available to the community, based on shared governance, for the creation of knowledge.
+The governance garantees the individual and collective interests of the participants, who retain the sovereignty of their resources.

+A Data Space consists of three elements:
+1. Bundle of rights & rules that regulates interactions between data and services (algorithms, infrastructure and every other resources shared by participants)
+2. Governance mechanisms to make these rules evolve
+3. Interfaces to create, modify and interact with the Data Space

 ### What is the Dataverse?